-Youth ERA turns innovative solutions into positive community outcomes.
+Youth Era uses innovative solutions to create positive community outcomes.
 The following programs, models, and services go beyond temporary fixes to create lasting change in communities, systems, and the lives of thousands of young adults.

 THE DROP MODEL

-Our Crisis Response team has responded to more instances of school violence than any other youth-serving organization in the world.
+Our crisis response team has responded to more instances of school violence than any other youth-serving organization in the world.
 Our specially trained staff utilize a trauma-informed and stigma-aware approach to provide relief for students recovering from school-based trauma.

 youth program builder

 Youth Program Builder is a training and technical assistance program that provides consultation and training for youth-serving groups, organizations, and agencies across the country.
 Our staff has extensive experience developing, improving, and running youth services, making them an invaluable resource for new and evolving youth and young adult service providers.

 Our leadership groups utilize the Empowerment Recovery Academy (ERA) an intensive 21-week program designed to teach young people how to empower themselves and become more effective and experienced leaders.
 All groups use ERA leadership skills and techniques help young people reach their goals.

 peer intercept program